feross/conferences/README.md

 # conferences

-List of conferences/meetups that I'm attending.
+List of conferences that I'm attending.

 # 2016